FR-translation-for-Stardew-Valley-Mods/predictivemods/PublicAccessTV/README.md

 ## Use

-In most cases, you will need to befriend the host of a program to a certain number of hearts for them to start broadcasting.
-Once that has happened, simply turn on any TV and choose the program you want to see.
+Generally, you will need to befriend the host of a program and see a special event with them to get them to start broadcasting.
+After that, simply turn on any TV and choose the program you want to see.

-The standard TV programs, plus any programs added by other mods, will continue to air as they normally do.
+The standard TV programs, plus any programs added by other mods, will still air normally.
 The new programs and their requirements are detailed below.

 ### Governor's Message